orchestration-svc/tcs/README.md

 ### JobInstance placement in a partition

 As of now, a Job instance is placed in a partition that is randomly chosen.
 However, in future, we intend to select a partition that has the least number of running Jobs associated.
 Once a Job is placed in a partition, it is always associated with that partition.
-During a partition-rebalancing (as a result of cluster participants change), a partition could move from one node to another node.
+During a partition-rebalancing (as a result of cluster membership change), a partition could move from one node to another node.
 Thus all the Job DAG processing also moves from one partition to another partition.

 ### How Partitions work